Reader, writer, storyteller, English trainer, and fighting for better mental health care systems.

 I have lived a truly colorful if jumbled, life.
 Never staying in one place too long, I have, at various times lived all over the world.
 From the hustle and bustle of New York City, USA, to the efficiently organized Berlin, Germany, to the …well, the familiar hustle of the States again, and then back to Europe once more for good measure.
 With 5 transatlantic moves from hot dogs to Bratwursts, surely I should get the 6th one for free.

-As of 2020, I now consider myself a proud New Yorker living in wonderful Berlin.
-With 16 years residence in both, these cities have heavily influenced who I am today.
-So I have the brash and loud nature of a New Yorker, but I compensate it with all the warmth, fun loving persona of the Germans.
+As of 2020, I now consider myself a New Yorker living in wonderful Berlin.
+With over 16 years of residence in both, these cities have heavily influenced who I am today.
+So I have the brash and loud nature of a New Yorker, but I compensate it with all the warmth, fun-loving persona of the Germans.

 WRITING & STORYTELLING

 While I never really considered myself to be a “writer”, I always had a passion for the written word, whether it be writing a journal on and off over many years, or conversing with pen pals abroad, or writing my first poems and short stories as a little girl.
 I’ll be honest, they weren’t my best work.
 But hey, the spelling and penmanship were out of this world.